hendrikmi/tmux-cpu-mem-monitor/README.md

 - `-t, --time`: Display the remaining battery life time.
 - `-p, --percentage`: Display the remaining battery percentage.
 - `-l, --long`: Display the remaining battery as a sentence.
-- `-c, --compact`: Display the remaining battery using and icon.
+- `-c, --compact`: Display the remaining battery using an icon.
 - `-f, --fun`: Display the remaining battery in a fun way.

 ## Examples